ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

 ## An aside
 If I had a do-over
- - I'd give all of my wappered files an extension of .bboa
+ - I'd give all of my wappered files a common extension, maybe .bbo
+ - I'd put them all in a bbo folder
  - I'd get rid of the Basic, Dealer, Gavin prefixes to the names
- - I'd get rid of spaces in filenames
+ - I'd get rid of spaces & special characters in filenames
- - I'd put them all in a bboa folder
  - I'd put my adbxxx.py files in a py folder

+ To fix this at this point, I'd have to write another .py to make the changes.